 NOTE: All dog licence payments received after August 1 will be subject to a 25% penalty.

-The following link is to a printable file containing all fees and charges applicable to dogs:
+The following link is to a printable file listing all fees and charges applicable to dogs:

 Dog registration application forms are available from the Council's Invercargill and Bluff Offices, or you can contact the Council's Customer Services Department to arrange for an application form to be sent to you.
 A completed application, with the total registration payment, must be taken into the Council by the person applying to be the registered dog owner.
 Council staff will process your application and, if successful, the dog owner will be issued with a dog licence and a dog registration tag (with a unique identification number).
 The tag should be secured on to the dog's collar as soon as practicable.